 While living in Washington, D.C. and saddled with credit card debt from his canceled tours, Keim began delivering for Uber Eats to pay the bills, playing the occasional gig on the side (even at an abandoned subway station).
 Inspired by the lush textures of the Hamilton/Rostam album, he began pushing himself musically—taking piano lessons, experimenting with a sixties organ, playing synths and keys.
 He built a home studio in his room, and began buying new gear to stimulate his creativity.
 One night, while down and out in D.C., Keim performed some new songs on Instagram Live, which caught the attention of musician Josh Sickels, formerly of 1,2,3.
 Keim began sharing his demos with Sickels and his ex-1,2,3 bandmate Chad Monticue.
 In a surreal culmination of Keim’s teenage obsession with 1,2,3, the two musicians (who now comprise the duo Animal Scream) enthusiastically agreed to produce Keim’s new material.

 On “Canyon,” you can hear this creativity entering full blossom.
 Keim’s new songwriting revels in a new sonic complexity, full of winks at acoustic psychedelia and rustling piano that recalls vintage Walkmen records.
-“Canyon,” which Keim playfully describes as his “summer roadtrip single,” will be released on 45 this fall on Action Weekend Records out of Europe.
+“Canyon,” which Keim playfully describes as his “summer roadtrip single,” is out on 7-inch Vinyl via Action Weekend Records (Europe).

 Keim describes “Canyon” as a way of reintroducing himself as an artist.
 “I grew up listening to lots of indie rock and 1,2,3, but then I shifted into the hardcore garage direction,” Keim says.
 “Now I’m finding my voice as an artist.”